Greenleaf (TV series)

 Greenleaf is an American drama television series created by Craig Wright, and executive produced by Oprah Winfrey and Lionsgate Television.
 Clement Virgo also serves as an executive producer and director.
 It stars Keith David, Lynn Whitfield, and Merle Dandridge.
 Greenleaf premiered on the Oprah Winfrey Network (OWN) on June 21, 2016.

 On November 23, 2018, OWN renewed the series for a fourth season.
 The fourth season premiered on September 3, 2019.
 On November 15, 2019, OWN confirmed the renewal of a fifth and final season of the series, which premiered on June 23, 2020.
-A spinoff of Greenleaf was in the works at OWN, and would have focused on Whitfield's character and her new role as senior pastor.
+In 2021, a spinoff of Greenleaf was in the works at OWN, and would have focused on Whitfield's character and her new role as senior pastor.

-However, no further developments since then have been made.
+However, no further developments have occurred since then.

 Premise

 Greenleaf follows the unscrupulous world of the Greenleaf family with scandalous secrets and lies, their palatial family mansion compound, and their sprawling Memphis megachurch with predominantly African-American members.
-The series' lead characters are Bishop James Greenleaf (David) and Lady Mae Greenleaf (Whitfield), who are the patriarch and matriarch of the Greenleaf family, and Grace Greenleaf (Dandridge), their estranged daughter who has returned home after 20 years following the mysterious death of her sister, Faith.
-Deep down, this family cares for and loves each other, but secrets, lies, adultery, sibling rivalry and other issues swarm the family as they try to keep themselves together.
-There are a variety of people who try to run the family out of their beloved church but they lay it all on the line to keep each other tight and close like any family.
+The series' lead characters are Bishop James Greenleaf (David) and Lady Mae Greenleaf (Whitfield), the patriarch and matriarch of the Greenleaf family, and Grace Greenleaf (Dandridge), their estranged daughter, who has returned home after 20 years following the mysterious death of her sister, Faith.
+Deep down, this family cares for and loves each other, but secrets, lies, adultery, sibling rivalry, and other issues swarm the family as they try to keep themselves together.
+There are a variety of people who try to run the family out of their beloved church, but they lay it all on the line to keep each other tight and close like any family.